CNES/Pandora2D/docs/source/userguide/multiscale_mode.rst

     - -vv option prints informations about multiscale and pandora2d pipelines

 .. hint::
-    It is possible to run a_multiscale_pipeline.json located in the pandora2d gitlab repository on the mvp-pandora2d-multiscale branch.
+    It is possible to run a_multiscale_pipeline.json `a_multiscale_pipeline.json <https://gitlab.cnes.fr/dali/PandoraBox/pandora2d/-/blob/mvp-pandora2d-multiscale/data_samples/json_conf_files/a_multiscale_pipeline.json>`_ located in the pandora2d gitlab repository on the mvp-pandora2d-multiscale branch.

-    The image pyramids used are derived from the left.tif and right.tif images in the maricopa folder, which were used to create pyramids of 3 images with subsampling factors of 4, 8, and 16.
+    The image pyramids used are derived from the left.tif and right.tif images in the maricopa folder that were first downsampled by a factor 4.
+    Then these images were downsampled again by factors 4 and 2 to create pyramids of 3 images with subsampling factors of 1, 2, and 4.

 To learn more about multiscale theory, please refer to :ref:`this section <exploring_the_field_multiscale_mode>`